AortaDiff: A Unified Multitask Diffusion Framework For Contrast-Free AAA Imaging: Experiments

 \subsubsection{Quantitative Evaluation of CECT Synthesis}

 Table~\ref{tab:comparison} presents quantitative results for CECT synthesis task, evaluated within the local aortic region.
-We observe that our proposed aorta-restricted generation strategy (CDM-A) outperforms both CDM-W and U-Net across all metrics.
-While diffusion models generally yield higher-fidelity outputs than U-Net, CDM-W, which conditions on the entire NCCT slice, underperforms U-Net.
-This performance gap highlights the diffusion model’s sensitivity to irrelevant regions in the conditioning input, such as those introduced by imperfect alignment between NCCT and CECT scans.
+We observe that our proposed aorta-restricted generation strategy (CDM-A) outperforms both CDM-W, CycleGAN and U-Net across all metrics.
+CDM-W and CycleGAN underperform U-Net.
+This performance gap highlights the sensitivity of diffusion and GAN models to irrelevant regions in the conditioning input, such as those introduced by imperfect alignment between NCCT and CECT scans.
 These findings underscore the necessity of region-of-interest-focused generation to ensure stable performance in anatomically localized tasks.

 Our proposed multi-task diffusion models (AortaDiff-F and AortaDiff-P) achieve the best and second-best performance across all evaluation metrics.
 This consistent improvement demonstrates that incorporating the segmentation task enhances the model’s ability to capture meaningful anatomical structure, thereby improving image synthesis quality.
 The results support the hypothesis that joint learning enables the model to leverage semantic guidance from the segmentation objective, leading to more accurate and anatomically coherent CECT generation.